dnsimple/dnsimple-support/content/articles/new-plans-for-gold.markdown

 ---
-title: Switching to a current plan from Gold plan
+title: Switching to a newer plan from Gold plan
-excerpt: Overview of the current plans compared to the legacy Gold plan.
+excerpt: Overview of the newer plans compared to the legacy Gold plan.
 categories:
 - Account
 ---